telerik/blazor-docs/getting-started/vs-integration/new-project-wizard.md

 2. On the second screen, you can choose:

-   * A WebAssembly or server-side Blazor app.
+   * A WebAssembly, server-side, or Hybrid Blazor app.
    * The .NET version you want to use.
    * The Telerik UI for Blazor version.
    * One of the [predefined Telerik project](#predefined-project-templates) templates.